Settler colonialism in Canada: Walking with Our Sisters

 Another ongoing movement in direct relation to MMIWG is Walking with Our Sisters.
-It is a commemorative art installation using vamps, the tops of Moccasins, as a way to represent the unfinished lives of the Indigenous women who are murdered or missing.
+It is a commemorative art installation using vamps, the tops of moccasins, as a way to represent the unfinished lives of the Indigenous women who are murdered or missing.

-An art installation entitled Every One by Cannupa Hanska Luger, an enrolled member of the Three Affiliated Tribes of the Fort Berthold Reservation who is of Mandan, Hidatsa, Arikara, Lakota, Austrian, and Norwegian heritage shows the strength of Indigenous communities.
-This art installation, which was on display at the Gardiner Museum in Toronto, is a massive piece made from ceramic beads.
-These beads that make up the face of an Indigenous women are each meant to represent a Missing or Murdered Indigenous person.
-The making of these beads in part were by Indigenous individuals who wanted to raise awareness for this alarming situation.
-The crux of the installation is that it is meant to humanize those who are missing and murdered because reducing people to statistics can create a sense of detachment.
-There has also been a dehumanization of Indigenous peoples from the settler mindset as they were thought to be 'savages' because of their different way of life.
-This piece is in defiance of the dehumanization of Indigenous individuals and to put the MMIWG situation at the front of the observer's eye.
-Observers can not just look away they must face the reality of the situation.
+One such art installation is Every One by Cannupa Hanska Luger, an enrolled member of the Three Affiliated Tribes of the Fort Berthold Reservation who is of Mandan, Hidatsa, Arikara, Lakota, Austrian, and Norwegian heritage.
+This art installation, which was on display at the Gardiner Museum in Toronto, is a massive piece made from ceramic beads that make up the face of an Indigenous woman.
+The goal of the installation is to raise awareness of missing and murdered Indigenous women and to humanize Indigenous people.

 Wet'suwet'en resistance to pipeline projects

-The Wet'suwet'en First Nation, located in the northeast of colonial British Columbia's central interior region, has long been engaged in an ongoing struggle against the Canadian state to protect its rights and land.
-A crucial victory came in 1997, with the legal case Delgamuukw v British Columbia, which expanded on the earlier Calder v British Columbia (AG) and helped codify the ideas that Aboriginal title existed prior to, and could exist outside of Canadian sovereignty and that infringements against Aboriginal title by the Canadian state were possible.
-While several Indigenous groups negotiated terms of treaty with the Canadian state, the Wet’suwet’en reaffirmed their right to sovereignty, and in 2008 removed themselves from the treaty process with British Columbia altogether.
+The Wetʼsuwetʼen First Nation, located in the northeast of British Columbia's central, interior region, has long been engaged in an ongoing dispute with the Canadian state over its rights and land.
+In the 1997 case, Delgamuukw v British Columbia, which expanded on the earlier Calder v British Columbia (AG) and helped codify the ideas that Aboriginal title existed prior to, and could exist outside of, Canadian sovereignty, the court determined that infringements against Aboriginal title by the Canadian state were possible.
+While several Indigenous groups negotiated terms of treaty with the Canadian Crown, the Wet’suwet’en reaffirmed their right to sovereignty and, in 2008, removed themselves from the treaty process with British Columbia altogether.